pkgforge/soarpkgs/SBUILD_SPEC.md

 <details id="distro_pkg"><summary><b><code>8.
 Distro Packages (TYPE:NON_ENFORCED)</code></a></b></summary>

   - This is Optional & can be left empty or removed completely `(TYPE:NON_ENFORCED)`
-  - Use [repology/projects/$pkg](https://repology.org/projects/) to quickly fetch this Information
+  - Use [repology/projects/$pkg](https://repology.org/projects/) to quickly fetch this Information, Or You can [Automate It](https://github.com/pkgforge/soarpkgs/blob/main/SBUILD.md#write-an-sbuild-recipe)
   ```yaml
   #Example ONLY
   distro_pkg: